 In the morning we will explore THE HETCH HETCHY RESERVOIR, across O'Shaughnessy Dam, above the curiously named Poopenaut Valley.
 Weather and group considerations permitting, we'll check out Wapama Falls and Tueeulala Falls, both among the tallest waterfalls in North America.

 Join for all or some of this Watershed Witness Tour, or book your own as your schedule offers.
-On these ECO-EDUCATIONAL IMMERSIONS, we'll learn more about the transforming ecologies of the river, co-create art, music, and earth-appreciation rituals, take group and solo time with the waters, sleep under the stars, and share our skills around river preservation and sharing watershed consciousness.
+On these ECO-EDUCATIONAL IMMERSIONS, we'll learn more about the transforming ecologies, science, culture, and soul of the river, co-create art, music, and earth-appreciation rituals, take group and solo time with the waters, sleep under the stars, and share our skills around river preservation and sharing watershed consciousness.

 Images of upper Tuolumne waterfalls (a 22 mile round trip hike) from world-of-waterfalls.com

-Participants will please provide your own reliable vehicle for our caravan, food and drink requirements (we will provide dinner and breakfast), appropriate clothing for the valley and the mountain (including sun protection and a bathing suit), camping gear, and any other medicines or supplies you'll need for the journey.
-The journey to follow our water source takes all day, crosses over 100 miles, stopping every 30-60 minutes, so it's a trek.
+Participants will please provide your own reliable vehicle for our caravan, your personal food and drink requirements (we will provide dinners and breakfasts), appropriate clothing for both the valley and the mountain (including sun protection and a bathing suit), camping gear, and any other medicines or supplies you'll need for the journey.
+Participants are also asked to cover gasoline and park entrance fees.
+Camping fees are covered.
+A chargeable cellphone is certainly useful, tho we will also have walkie talkies.
+Maps will be provided.
+The journey to follow our water sources takes all day, crosses over 100 miles, stopping every 30-60 minutes, so it's a trek.
 But we'll pace ourselves, and stop for bathroom and gas breaks as needed.
-We'll have a list of suggested items to bring, and we'll bring extra of everything else, like drinking water, snacks, art and ritual tools, video and still photography (for those who want to share your experiences) maps, musical instruments, stories, and towels.
+We'll have a list of suggested items to bring, and we'll bring extra of everything else, like drinking water, snacks, art and ritual tools, video and still photography (for those who want to share your experiences) maps, a solar charger, musical instruments, flotation devices, stories, toilet paper, and towels.

 We welcome all the intersectional communities of the Bay Area and don't want money getting in the way of learning how the water we drink is doing ~ so we offer four scholarship opportunities available for each tour.
 Just email firstname.lastname@example.org for availability.